univai-ghf/python-environments/slides.md

 - use `conda` to activate/deactivate
 - See [https://mamba.readthedocs.io/en/latest/user_guide/mamba.html](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html)
 - on our binder environment I can issue `mamba env create`.
 Its faster.
 But then I must use `conda activate newe2` to startup the new environment
+- by default conda will use both default and conda-forge channels, mamba will use conda-forge.
+I found keras currently only installable with mamba.

 ---